gholhak/Information_extraction/README.md

 Considers the whole corpora as the search space.

 2) decomposed_context:
-Decomposes the main corpra into some documents based on punctuation. please note that this approach may not be the best solution of the problem. in order to increase the efficiency of the algorithm, it is better to decompose the context based on some well-known strategies.
+Decomposes the main corpra into some documents based on the punctuations in the corpra. please note that this approach may not be the best solution of the problem. in order to increase the efficiency of the algorithm, it is better to decompose the context based on some well-known strategies.

 Once you input the contexts into the ``build_co_occurrence_matrix()``, it returns a list of co-occurrence matrices.
-If you input the ``decomposed_context``, you will see a list of co-occurrence matrix for each document.
+For instance, if you input the ``decomposed_context``, you will see a list of co-occurrence matrix for each document.
 Otherwise, you will see merely one co-occurrence matrix for the whole document.
-It is worth mentioning that considering the whole document as the context, the dimensions of the matrix will increase exponentially where for each term in the document, we have a dimension.
+It is worth mentioning that considering the whole document as the context increases the dimensions of the dataset exponentially where for each term in the document, we have a dimension.
 The solution is applying some feature extraction algorithms (i.e PCA or SVD) to decompose the matrix and reduce its dimensions.

  ## Authors